 Still other theories floated around.
 Thelma's father had died in 1926 and her mother had moved to California to live with her.
 She had told an acquaintance that she planned to build a large new mansion.
 How could she afford this?

 Some suggested that Thelma was actually despairing at the poor performance of the restaurant and took her own life.
-But that notion was refuted by friends who said she was lighthearted as ever.
+But friends refuted that notion, describing her as lighthearted as ever.

 In the end, a grand jury impaneled to investigate the case could reach no conclusion.
-It was divided between those who thought her death was suspicious and those who thought it was simply an accident, as the coroner first suggested.
+It split between those who thought her death suspicious and those who thought it accidental, as the coroner first suggested.

-Thelma's mother Alice was forthright in her opinion.
-The death was accidental, she said, and the investigation she chalked up to “cheap politicians trying to get jobs.”
+Thelma's mother Alice had a forthright opinion.
+Her daughter died accidentally, she said.
+She chalked up to the investigation to “cheap politicians trying to get jobs.”

 Roland West continued to run the supper club after Thelma Todd died, though it lost much of its star appeal and he eventually renamed it.
 West's artistic career largely ended when Todd got married, and some would say he made a death bed confession about knowing more about her death than he let on.